 2018-2019 Andrew A. McClary, President

 The Embry-Riddle Beta Mu chapter hosted two activities this year.
 One fundraiser to raise funds for the chapter, the event pi a professor, allowed students to vote on a professor that they wish to see have a pie thrown at them.
 For this event professors from both the mechanical engineering and engineering fundamentals departments volunteered.
-The second event the chapter hosted was a campus wide bone marrow drive.
-The bone marrow drive was conceived after our presidents younger brother, Nicholas McClary, passed away from cancer.
+The second event the chapter hosted was a campus-wide bone marrow drive.
+The bone marrow drive was conceived after our president's younger brother, Nicholas McClary, passed away from cancer.
 The national bone marrow registry is vitally important for patents, both young and old, that develop blood cancer.
 The bone marrow registry gives them hope for a cure if a genetic match is able to be found in time.
-The event coincided with the universities family weekend and lasted three days.
+The event coincided with the university's family weekend and lasted three days.
 Collaborating with DKMS and Salute to Life, both civilian and military students were able to sign up.
-On campus we worked multiple departments and organizations.
-Including health services, the Volunteer Network, and Touch-N- Go Productions (the on campus media group).
-Overall 66 students registered during the three day event.
-It has also inspired Nicholas parents to start a foundation in his name, Caring like Nicholas, to help promote bone marrow drives and we are working on allowing students to sign up for the bone marrow registry year round on campus.
+On-campus we worked with multiple departments and organizations.
+Including health services, the Volunteer Network, and Touch-N- Go Productions (the on-campus media group).
+Overall 66 students registered during the three-day event.
+It has also inspired Nicholas parents to start a foundation in his name, Caring like Nicholas, to help promote bone marrow drives and we are working on allowing students to sign up for the bone marrow registry year-round on campus.